 If you have a garden bore at your home, you are sharing Perth’s precious groundwater and can do your bit to reduce the amount of groundwater we use and help Perth become a leading waterwise city.

-Collectively, garden bore users across the Perth and Peel regions take about 24% of the groundwater used in Perth.
-In 2020, we estimate there are over 100,000 garden bores collectively abstracting over 100 billion litres a year (100 gigalitres).
+Collectively, garden bore users take 22 per cent of all the groundwater used across the Perth and Mandurah areas.
+In 2021, we estimate there are about 180,000 households using garden bores, collectively taking about 90 billion litres a year (90 gigalitres).

 The State Government has introduced new measures to rebalance Perth and Mandurah’s precious groundwater resources, which are at risk from the impacts of climate change and increasing use.

 Why groundwater is so precious to Perth and WA

 What is a garden bore and do you have one?